 The operation of multiple infrastructure assets and environmental flow delivery in the lower River Murray will alter riverine and floodplain hydraulics, and subsequently, the transport of resources, propagules (e.g. eggs, seeds) and biota from the floodplain to the river channel and along the river channel – processes that are critical for maintaining water quality and viable biotic populations in riverine-floodplain ecosystems.
-These processes may be expressed in altered ecological patterns, including changes to the occurrence of cyanobacterial blooms, hypoxic blackwater events and the recruitment of floodplain vegetation and large-bodied fish (see section 9 more detail).
+These processes may be expressed in altered ecological patterns, including changes to the occurrence of cyanobacterial blooms, hypoxic blackwater events and the recruitment of floodplain vegetation and large-bodied fish.
 Although the dependence of key ecological processes on inundation and hydraulics is known, there is limited specific knowledge available to describe the likely response to specific management scenarios.

-This project will adopt an empirical approach (including field, laboratory and modelling components) to investigate how inundation and hydraulic conditions alter the transport and transformation of resources (carbon and nutrients), propagules (e.g. eggs, seeds, larvae) and biota within and between the River Murray Floodplain and Channel and along the River Murray Channel.
+This project adopted an empirical approach (with field, laboratory and modelling components) to investigate how inundation and hydraulic conditions alter the transport and transformation of resources (carbon and nutrients), propagules (e.g. eggs, seeds, larvae) and biota within and between the River Murray Floodplain and Channel and along the River Murray Channel.
 This has previously been identified as a key research need in the lower River Murray (see Goyder Project E.1.7 “River Murray Research Requirements”, Bice et al., 2014) and internationally (see “Challenges and Opportunities in the Hydrologic Sciences”, National Academy of Sciences, 2012).

-The project has five research tasks, which include:
+The project undertook five research tasks: